Irregular Plural Nouns – Learn Patterns to Remember the Tricky Ones

 personpeople

-The most common irregular plurals
+The most common irregular plural patterns include:

 Nouns ending in -f and -fe

-In case of a singular noun that ends in -f, then we replace -f with -ves to make a plural noun.
-See the examples below:
+That means in case of a singular noun that ends in -f or -ef, we replace -f or -ef with -ves to make a plural noun.

 SingularPlural